What is Oscilloscope Diagnostics?

 Wrong!
 This perception could not be further from the truth!

-Whilst PicoScope may be used by some of our industry's foremost experts (thanks to outstanding performance and resolution), it is surprising intuitive and easy to use for a novice.
+Whilst PicoScope may be used by some of our industry's foremost experts (thanks to outstanding performance and resolution), it is surprisingly intuitive and simple to use for a novice.

 Connections